spaansba/ForesightJS/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Demo](https://img.shields.io/badge/demo-live-blue)](https://foresightjs.com/)

-ForesightJS is a lightweight JavaScript library with full TypeScript support that predicts user intent based on mouse movements and keyboard navigation.
-By analyzing cursor trajectory and tab sequences, it anticipates which elements a user is likely to interact with, allowing developers to trigger actions before the actual hover or click occurs (for example prefetching).
+ForesightJS is a lightweight JavaScript library with full TypeScript support that predicts user intent based on mouse movements, scroll and keyboard navigation.
+By analyzing cursor/scroll trajectory and tab sequences, it anticipates which elements a user is likely to interact with, allowing developers to trigger actions before the actual hover or click occurs (for example prefetching).

 ### Understanding ForesightJS's Role: